Luxury yacht charters Grenada

 What kind of experiences are there to enjoy on a yacht charter in Grenada?

 Take a hike through Grenada island’s rainforests to a remote waterfall and swimming hole; the Seven Sisters waterfalls are popular.
-There are some excellent trails through the Grand Étang National Park and Forest Reserve, and the most energetic of your group can wake early and head up to the summit of Mount St Catherine on a challenging four-hour hike for superb views across the island.
+There are some excellent trails through the Grand Étang National Park and Forest Reserve, and the most energetic of your group can wake early and head up to the summit of Mount St Catherine on a challenging four-hour hike for superb views across the island with a private guide.

-Thanks to Grenada’s agricultural past, there are a number of historical and active plantations to visit on luxury yacht charters in Grenada.
-The Belmont Estate Plantation should be on your to-do list, as one of the Caribbean’s best-established agri-tourism experiences just an hour’s drive from St George in St Patrick.
+Thanks to Grenada’s agricultural past, there are a number of historical and active plantations to visit on a luxury yacht charter in Grenada.
+The Belmont Estate Plantation should be on your to-do list, as one of the West Indies’ best-established agri-tourism experiences just an hour’s drive from St George in St Patrick.
 Take the whole family for a fascinating tour of the cocoa, chocolate and spice production where the growing, harvesting and processing of these exotic ingredients comes to life.
 To learn more about Grenada’s history, make time for a visit to the National Museum in St George or Carriacou Museum.

 Grenada is also known for its excellent deep-sea fishing, with many avid anglers making the trip to the southern Caribbean nation specifically to enjoy the sport.